geordi/upr-course/faq/vm.md

 # Using a Virtual Machine with Linux

-[Daniel Trnka](https://github.com/trnila) was very kind and created a virtual image of Linux with Ubuntu 18.04.
+[Daniel Trnka](https://github.com/trnila) was very kind and created a virtual image of Linux with Ubuntu 18.04 ([source repo is here](https://github.com/trnila/upr-vm)).
 It's the same configuration as is our lab computers.

 ## Virtual image